lowlighter/metrics/README.md

 To use `repository` template, you'll need to provide a repository name in `query` option.

-If repository owner is different from `token` owner, use `user` option to specify it.
+If the repository owner is different from the `token` owner, use the `user` option to specify it.

 Add the following to your workflow:
 ```yaml